tryyang2001/tp/docs/UserGuide.md

 ❗️ The date `DD-MM-YYYY` provided must be in the future.
 Otherwise, if it is within the past 7 days (including today), it will be added to the [Exercise List](#431-adding-exercise-items-add-e) instead.\
-❗ The date `DD-MM-YYYY` can only be within a year from today as any exercises beyond a year is too far into the future.
+❗ The date `DD-MM-YYYY` can only be within a year from tomorrow as any exercises beyond a year is too far into the future. ([more details](#8-data-limits))

 Example:
 ```text
 add e/hiit c/290 d/01-01-2022